The Integrated Rural Development of Weaker Sections in India (WIDA)

 23.

 1. Coastal Odisha, 2.
 Mahanadi River Valley Basin, Odisha, 3.
-Nellore Coastal Area, Andhra Pradesh, 4.
+Nellore, Coastal Area of Andhra Pradesh, 4.
 Gujarat 5.
-Uttaranchal, 6.
+Uttarakhand, 6.
 Coastal Tamil Nadu.
+7. Mizoram.

 24.